LazerLambda/TwiStream/README.md

- # Simple Program to store Streaming data in a MongoDB
+ # Simple Program to store streamed Tweets in a MongoDB

  To specify the hashtag filter, the list `HASHTAG_LIST` in hashtags.py has to be edited and has to include the relevant hashtags.